digitalfortress-tech/typeahead-standalone/README.md

 }
 ```
 - **Local**: The `local` data source is used when you want to provide suggestions from a local variable.
 - **Prefetch**: The `prefetch` data source is used when you want to preload suggestions from a remote endpoint in advance.
-You can also provide an optional `startEvent` parameter.
-Its value defaults to `onInit` meaning that suggestions will be loaded as soon as typeahead gets initialized.
+You can also provide an optional `when` parameter.
+It defines when should the prefetch occur.
+It defaults to `onInit` meaning that suggestions will be preloaded as soon as typeahead gets initialized.
 You can set it to `onFocus` which will cause suggestions to be preloaded as soon as the user focuses the search input box.
 - **Remote**: The `remote` data source is used when you want to interrogate a remote endpoint to fetch data.
 - **Wildcard**: While using the `remote` data source, you must set the `url` and the `wildcard` options. `wildcard` will be replaced with the search string while executing the request.
 - **Transform**: You can provide an optional `transform` function which gets called immediately after the remote endpoint returns a response.
 You can modify the remote response before it gets processed by typeahead.
 The transformed data is passed to the `normalizer` to ensure that the data is normalized.